-China faces a very serious problem, the crux of which can be seen by examining a few sample statistics.
-That country, which is about the size of the United States, has more than four times as many people and approximately one-half the arable land' In addition, its weather is less stable and its environment has suffered far more abuse than ours... plus—with nearly a quarter of Earth's people—it possesses only a twentieth of our planet's fresh water!
+China faces a very serious population crisis, the crux of which can be seen by examining a few sample statistics.
+Although the total land area of China and the United States are roughly equivalent, its arable land is approximately one-half of ours and must support more than four times as many people.
+In addition, its weather is less stable and its environment has suffered far more abuse than ours.
+Perhaps most dire, with nearly a quarter of Earth's people it possesses only a twentieth of our planet's fresh water!

-And, as its own government recognizes, many of the problems faced by the People's Republic of China can be traced directly to the nation's overpopulation.
+As its own government recognizes, many of the problems faced by the People's Republic of China can be traced directly to overpopulation.
 In the 1960's, Premier Zhou Enlai stated, "If we control population development, we will obtain benefits.
-Not only will it reduce the burden of the state, increase (capital) accumulations, and enable our country to become wealthy and powerful more quickly ... it will also raise the scientific level of our country so that it will catch up with and surpass that of the [advanced countries] more quickly, and accelerate the speed of our industrialization."
+Not only will it reduce the burden of the state, increase (capital) accumulation, and enable our country to become wealthy and powerful more quickly, it will also raise the scientific level of our country so that it will catch up with and surpass that of the [advanced countries] more quickly, and accelerate the speed of our industrialization."

 This has not always been the state's position, though.
 In 1949, Mao Zedong was parroting the tired Marxist line contending, in essence, that properly organized socialist states had nothing to fear from population growth.

-However, by 1953 China's first census showed that its population was approaching 600 million souls, and was growing at a rate of 2% per year... which would have produced a population of about 1.2 billion by 1990.
-These projections galvanized the nation's leadership, and in 1957 Mao proclaimed "population growth must be controlled".
+However, by 1953 China's first census showed that its population was approaching 600 million souls, and was growing at a rate of 2% per year.
+At that rate, it would have reached a population of about 1.2 billion by 1990.
+These projections galvanized the nation's leadership, and in 1957 Mao proclaimed "population growth must be controlled."

-With the advent of economic recovery in the early 1960's, a second population control campaign was launched... but it—in turn—was disrupted by the start of the 1967 "Cultural Revolution".
+With the advent of economic recovery in the early 1960's, a second population control campaign was launched.
+But it in turn was disrupted by the start of the 1967 "Cultural Revolution."
 Rampaging Red Guards destroyed the economy to the extent that the manufacture and distribution of contraceptives broke down, and the weakened level of party control allowed earlier marriages.
-In addition, this social upheaval all but destroyed scholarship in China, and it traumatized much of the populace.
+In addition, this social upheaval all but destroyed scholarship in China, and traumatized much of the populace.

 What's more, projections indicated that, even given the considerable success of the, "Later, Longer, Fewer" campaign, the population would still reach 1.28 billion by the year 2000.
 The "One Child" campaign was designed to hold this figure below 1.2 billion.
 (That might seem a small reduction until one realizes that it means the nation would have to deal with 80 million fewer people.)

 Can China's latest program be successful?
-Well, it'll be difficult for it to work in a nation where marriage is culturally mandatory, children are much loved, and the desire for at least one son is very strong ... but a complex and locally varying system of incentives and penalties is now in place, and may help.
+Well, it'll be difficult for it to work in a nation where marriage is culturally mandatory, children are much loved, and the desire for at least one son is very strong, but a complex and locally varying system of incentives and penalties now in place may help.
 Parents who pledge to have only one child, for example, get an allowance for health care for five years that amounts to more than 10% of their annual income.
 Such individuals also get priority enrollment in nursery schools and exemption from school tuition.

 The program is also supported by the easy availability of contraceptives and "backup" abortions.
 About 50% of China's contraceptive users employ IUD's, while 30% have been sterilized.
-(In the cities, about 25% use the pill . . . in the country, only about 5%.)
+(In the cities about 25% of women use the pill, while in the country only about 5% do.)
 Abortion is officially for use only in the case of contraceptive failure.
-The Chinese rate, in 1978, was 318 abortions for every 1,000 live births . . . lower than the 1977 U.S. figure of 385 per 1,000.
+In 1978, the Chinese rate was 318 abortions for every 1,000 live births — lower than the 1977 U.S. figure of 385 per 1,000.

 The results of this achievement are quite evident, too.
 When we were in China in 1982, there were very few infants or pregnant women to be seen.
 In contrast, teenagers and young adults seemed to make up a major portion of the population.

 But the government clearly means business.
-In Guangdong Province, about half of 100,000 pregnant women who already had at least one child were compelled to have abortions ... some quite late in their pregnancies.
-However, even an "success" in its population control program could bring China still other problems.
+In Guangdong Province, about half of 100,000 pregnant women who already had at least one child were compelled to have abortions, some quite late in their pregnancies.
+However, even a "success" in its population control program could bring China still other problems.

 Suppose, as some of the leadership wish, ZPG is reached around the year 2000 at a population of 1.2 billion.
 If that happens, by about 2035 the ratio of dependent old folk to productive adults and youngsters will be extremely high.
 There will be twice as many people in their 60's as there will in each age decade below 40.

 Even so, the disruption caused by such an unbalanced age composition might be considerably less than that which will face China if it does not promptly curb its population growth.
-Because, as we'll discuss in our next column, that nation is already pressing hard on its natural resources and environment.
+Because, as we discuss in China's Ecological Outlook in 1983, that nation is already pressing hard on its natural resources and environment.